BugHunter021/Schema2SDL/README.md

 # GraphQL Schema Fetcher

-A small Node.js tool to fetch a GraphQL schema from a server using an **introspection query** and convert it to SDL (Schema Definition Language).
+A Node.js tool to fetch a GraphQL schema from a server using an **introspection query** and convert it to SDL (Schema Definition Language).
-Supports sending custom headers such as `Cookie` for authenticated endpoints.
+Supports sending custom headers and cookies for authenticated endpoints.

 ---

 ## Features

 - Fetch GraphQL schema via introspection query.
-- Support for custom headers (e.g., `Cookie` or `Authorization`).
+- Support for custom headers (e.g., `Authorization`, `X-Custom-Header`).
+- Support for cookie authentication using `-B`.
 - Output schema in SDL format (`.graphql`).
-- Optional CLI arguments for endpoint, cookie, and output file.
+- CLI arguments for endpoint, headers, cookies, and output file.

 ---